ChangjunZhoJoe/VideoShare/README.md

  VideoShare is a platform that allows you to record, upload and share your recorded video through a link.
 Designed with a purpose to help people send videos through email with a link.

  Try video share:
-          If you are in Asia: https://techzhou.me  \n If you are in NorthAmerica: https://main.d3tdw6z02cf2mn.amplifyapp.com/
+          If you are in Asia: https://techzhou.me

+          If you are in NorthAmerica: https://main.d3tdw6z02cf2mn.amplifyapp.com/